 Use italics for titles of journals.

-For picture captions, use ‘Fig n.’ (upper case F for fig, space, number, stop).
-For references within the text, use ‘(fig n)’ (lower case f, no final stop, in brackets).
+For picture captions, use ‘Fig. n.’ (upper case F for fig, stop, space, number, stop).
+For references within the text, use ‘(fig. n)’ (lower case f, no final stop, in brackets).

 Jewellery History Today is a magazine, not a learned journal.
 Don’t use footnotes at all, if they can be accommodated in the text in any way.